xavierxavierlim/CNAD-Assignment1-Xavier/README.md

 Take note: I only started committing yesterday due to issues with GitHub permissions that prevented me from committing to my own repository.
 I was only able to resolve the problem yesterday, which is why there are currently only a few commits.

 In the video, under the "View Profile" section, the membership details under "Membership Benefits" should show "Hourly Rate" instead of "Hourly Rate Discount".
+The video is uploaded to brightspace as I am not able to commit it to my repository here.

 Key Features:
 - User Management